HoldenCaulfieldRye/enigma/README.md

 1) git clone https://github.com/HoldenCaulfieldRye/enigma Enigma
 2) cd Enigma
 3) ./enigma plugboards/I.pb reflectors/III.rf rotors/II.rot rotors/V.rot rotors/VII.rot rotors/5.pos < encrypted.txt
-4) [enter your message, capital letter only, no punctuation, then hit return]
+4) [enter your message, capital letters only, no punctuation, then hit return]
 5) cat encrypted.txt
 6) ./enigma plugboards/I.pb reflectors/III.rf rotors/II.rot rotors/V.rot rotors/VII.rot rotors/5.pos > encrypted.txt

 The 6th command is there to show that another remote user can obtain the original message by plugging the encrypted message into a machine with the same configuration.

-The encryption can only be cracked by figuring how each component maps input to output.
+The encryption can only be cracked by figuring out how each component maps input to output.
 In cryptography, the approach is to deduce this bijection with combinatorics and a sufficiently large input-output dataset.
 What makes Enigma particularly difficult to crack is that as each character is encrypted, rotors rotate pseudo-randomly, and this alters their mapping.